spack/spack-tutorial/tutorial_packaging.rst

    Spack automatically adds standard include and library directories to the compiler's search path *but* it is not uncommon for this information to not get picked up.
-Some software, like ``mpileaks``, requires the paths to be explicitly provided on the command line.
+Some software, like ``mympileaks``, requires the paths to be explicitly provided on the command line.

 So let's investigate further from the staged build directory.